A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Application: heat transport in the quantum Rabi model

 \section{Application: heat transport in the quantum Rabi model}

-In this section we apply the machinery developed for a general transport setting in Sec.~\ref{Liouville_approach}, and specialized to the bosonic case in Sec.~\ref{bosons}, to the concrete problem of heat transport in a qubit-oscillator system described by the quantum Rabi model, see also~\cite{companion}.
+In this section, we apply the theory to the case of heat transport in a qubit-oscillator system described by the quantum Rabi model, see also~\cite{companion}.
+In particular, we wish to outline which features are unique to the Rabi model and which are universal, in line with the findings in the two archetypal examples of the previous section.
+This system is of high relevance for current heat transport experiments involving coupled qubit-resonator systems~\cite{Pekola2021}.